robogo82/kinda-python-dev/README.md

 # kinda-python-dev
-REST API example in Python using Flask and Pandas
+REST API example in Python using Flask and Pandas.
+New changes!